rayjohnson/cobraman/README.md

 ## Templates

-Cobra Man uses Go templates to generate the documentation it generates.
-You can replace the template used by setting the **UseTemplate** variable in man options.
+Cobra Man uses Go templates to generate the documentation.
+You can replace the template used by setting the **UseTemplate** variable in CobraManOptions.
 A couple of templates are defined that can be used out of the box.
 They include:

 * man.TroffManTemplate - which generates a man page with basic troff macros
 * man.MdocManTemplate - which generates a man page using the mdoc macro package
 * man.MarkdownTemplate - which generates a page using Markdown

 But, of course, you can provide your own template if you like for maximum power!

+See [Writing your own template](WRITING_A_TEMPLATE.md) for more information.